 A feeder bottle is one of the most reliable baby feeding accessories that serve as an alternative to breastfeeding.
 Most new parents who cannot breastfeed their babies due to some reasons use baby feeder bottles.

-Feeder bottles are of different types ranging from glass, plastic to disposable baby bottles.
+Feeder bottles are of different types ranging from glass, and plastic to disposable baby bottles.
 The different feeder bottle types have varying prices.
 Depending on the amount of money you have, you can choose the kind that will match your baby’s requirements.
 In this article, we are going to discuss the three types of feeder bottles, their advantages and disadvantages, and the benefits of bottle feeding.

 Parts of a Feeder Bottle

-Generally, a feeder bottle consists of a few parts namely a teat (nipple), bottle, collar, and a bottle cap.
+Generally, a feeder bottle consists of a few parts namely a teat (nipple), bottle, collar, and bottle cap.
 The teat is a rubber-like part that a baby puts in the mouth to suck milk in the bottle.
 Milk flows to a baby’s mouth through a small opening present in the teat.

 Types of Feeder Bottles

 Depending on the material of the container, there are three kinds of baby bottles.
 Such feeder bottles include;

 Now, we are going to look at each of the feeder bottles in detail.
 Note that each type has its advantages and disadvantages.